MSWagner/CoreML-Classification-Comparison/README.md

 ## Setup
 - run 'pod install' on your terminal
+- add your 'GoogleService-Info.plist' from Firebase
+- add your Flickr APIKey and Secret in Config.Flickr
 - open 'CoreML-Classification-Comparison.xcworkspace' in Xcode

 In your 'Pods' project set the Swift language version for 'Diff' to 3.3 (Build Settings)